fabriciodorneles/desafio-nodejs/README.md

 Author: [Fabricio Dorneles](https://github.com/fabriciodorneles)

 The API consumes the data of another [API](https://jsonplaceholder.typicode.com/users), normalize and store it in a MySql Data Base.
 You can see the API Documentation via postman, in this [link](https://explore.postman.com/api/8408/desafio-nodejs---mutant).
 After install in you machine you can test the API in the same [link](https://explore.postman.com/api/8408/desafio-nodejs---mutant).
+The Error Logs are stored in a file in the project directory via [Winston](https://www.npmjs.com/package/winston) Lib.